nuthanc/angular_course/forms-td-start/README.md

   * Angular not doing it automatically because you don't want every input as control(key in JS form object)
   * Submitted value should be different
   * Or there are some complex inputs(which are not recognizable)

+### TD Submitting and Using the Form

+* Use of ngSubmit event listener in form, Local Reference and assign ngForm
+* There is a builtin Submit event when a button of type submit is clicked in the form
+* Angular takes advantage of this and gives us ngSubmit Directive
+  * ngSubmit gives us only one Event we can listen to
+* Place Localreference on the Form element and set it to ngForm
+  * form element is kind of a selector for a directive built into Angular which will create this js object(ngForm) automatically and it will expose some data so that we can fetch on the form element